Milton Leathers

 Leonidus Milton "Red" Leathers, Jr. (December 16, 1908 - March 3, 2000) was an American college football player.

-Early years
+Early life

 L. Milton Leathers was born to Leonidus Milton Leathers, Sr. and Lottie Honea in Winder, Georgia.
 He was a resident of Athens, Georgia ever since he was 1 year of age.
 As an athlete at Athens High School he was the only one to letter in all four sports: football, basketball, baseball, and track.

 University of Georgia

 "Red" Leathers was a prominent guard for the Georgia Bulldogs of the University of Georgia from 1929 to 1931.
 He made an all-time Georgia Bulldogs football team picked in 1935.

 1929

 He was a part of the team which beat Yale at Sanford Stadium in the school's first trip south on October 12, 1929.
 The other guard was also called "Red"-Ralph Maddox.
 On that game he said "I doubt they [Yale] have ever come to the South to play football.
 I'd bet as far south as they had gone before was Philadelphia."